-For the Christian, weight loss is really a faith walk.
-It’s a call to live out the scriptures that teach us to rely on our heavenly father for our strength, sustenance and satisfaction.
-It’s a lesson about testing in times of trials, submission in times of willful disobedience, and trusting in times of anxiety and disappointment.
+As Christians, we should view weight loss as a faith walk.
+A call to live out the scriptures that teach us to rely on our heavenly Father for our strength, sustenance, and satisfaction.
+It’s a lesson about testing in times of trials, submission in times of willful disobedience, and trust in times of anxiety and disappointment.

 “Immediately Jesus made the disciples get into the boat and go on ahead of him to the other side, while he dismissed the crowd.
 After he had dismissed them, he went up on a mountainside by himself to pray.
 Later that night, he was there alone, and the boat was already a considerable distance from land, buffeted by the waves because the wind was against it.